 Both drugs target ATP receptor P2X7 – a molecule in humans that plays a key role in inducing inflammation.

-The team believes the way these two drugs interact with the immune system to dampen the immune response may save lives in cases of severe influenza.
+The team believes the way these two drugs interact with the immune system to dampen the immune response may reduce deaths from the flu.

 Dr Tate said “While our immune system is important for fighting off infections, it is possible for our immune system to overreact when fighting off severe influenza.